iL0g1c/OspreyEyesSurveillanceTools/README.md

 **DISCLAIMER: THIS SCRIPT IS IN BETA AND MAY NOT PERFORM AS EXPECTED.**
-# GeoFS Callsign Tracker
+# Osprey Eyes Surveillance Tools
 ### An OspreyEyes Creation

 ## How to run from release
-1. Go to releases and download the windows 10 executable.
+1. Go to releases and download the windows 10 executable for you chosen product.
 (This only works on windows 10)
 2. Run executable.
 3. The data log will be created in the same folder as the executable.